 Adding fund-specific bank accounts to Stripe and GoCardless

-Churches will often collect donations in support of particular causes (i.e., disaster relief, international outreach, etc) for which they might create a specific fund within the Giving module.
-In situations where churches want the donations made to a cause-specific fund to go to a different bank account than the one used to collect regular donations, use the "Add another account" option in the respective Stripe and GoCardless Pro Integrations (In Administrator > Integrations), and then link that new bank account to the relevant cause-specific fund.
+For example, churches will often collect donations in support of particular causes (i.e., disaster relief, international outreach, etc) for which they might create a specific fund within the Giving module.
+In situations where churches want the donations made to that fund to go to a different bank account than the one used to collect regular donations, use the "Add another account" option in the respective Stripe and GoCardless Pro Integrations (In Administrator > Integrations), and then link that new bank account to the relevant cause-specific fund.

-Note that for GoCardless Pro, you will have to set up a new GoCardless Pro account for each bank account you wish to use (unlike Stripe, which allows multiple bank accounts within a single Stripe customer account).
+Note that you will need to set up a new account with Stripe or GoCardless Pro for each bank account you wish to accept card or direct debit payments into.

 For GoCardless, when selecting "Add another account" in the GoCardless Pro Integration, you are directed to the GoCardless "Create a new account" page.
 Complete the steps to sign up and verify your church's bank account.